danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I dreamed of two small frog hearts resting in separate dishes.
+I, Otto Loewi, dreamed of two small frog hearts resting in separate dishes.
 One beat with a slow rhythm.
 The other was still.
 A drop of fluid moved from the first dish to the second, shimmering like a tiny bead of light.
 As soon as it touched the silent heart, the second heart began to beat.
 Their rhythms matched, gentle and sure.
 I knew this was the mechanism I had searched for.
 I woke with excitement, reached for a pen, and discovered that the details had already slipped away.
 The next night the dream returned with renewed clarity.
 I saw the hearts, the dishes, the shimmering drop.
 I woke and rushed to my laboratory.
 The dream had shown me the truth.
 The hearts responded exactly as I had seen in sleep.

 ---